 His thunderous, heartbroken baritone gave Motown its soulful muscle, fronting the Four Tops through decades of timeless hits.

-Levi Stubbs didn't just sing songs; he lived them.
-As the lead vocalist of the Four Tops, his voice was an instrument of raw emotion—a powerful, pleading baritone that turned lyrics into three-minute dramas.
-While other Motown groups offered polished harmony, Stubbs delivered visceral storytelling.
+Levi Stubbs sang lead vocals for the Four Tops, turning lyrics into three-minute dramas with a powerful, pleading baritone.
 From the desperate ache of 'Baby I Need Your Loving' to the defiant pride of 'Reach Out I'll Be There,' he embodied every shade of longing and love.
-His performances were physical, his voice cracking with a pain that felt utterly real, making the Four Tops the label's most consistent hitmakers for over two decades.
-Unlike many of his peers, Stubbs never pursued a solo career, remaining loyal to the group until his health declined.
-That voice, however, transcended the band, later finding a surprising second life as the maniacal vocal talent behind the carnivorous plant Audrey II in the film 'Little Shop of Horrors.'
+His performances were physical, his voice cracking with pain that felt utterly real, making the Four Tops Motown's most consistent hitmakers for over two decades.
+Stubbs never pursued a solo career, remaining loyal to the group until his health declined.
+That voice later found a surprising second life as the vocal talent behind the carnivorous plant Audrey II in the film 'Little Shop of Horrors.'

 1928–1945